About your project

 How do I travel to my workcamp?

 You will organise your trip yourself.
-The given information in this sheet only concerns the last part of your travel.
-You will find more information about reaching your workcamp at the end of this sheet.
+The information in the sheet you were given about your camp only concerns the last part of your travel - from the nearest airport/train station to your accommodation.
+You will find more information about reaching your workcamp at the end of the sheet.
 More information about trains and buses in Germany can be found at www.bahn.de.

 What do I need to bring to my workcamp?